Skip to Content

 Cardiovascular treatment

-Our cardiologists, vascular specialists, nurses and other heart care specialists work together to provide efficient care to our patients.
+Our cardiologists, vascular specialists, nurses and other heart care specialists work together to provide efficient care for you.
 We offer the following heart and vascular treatments performed by a staff trained in advanced cardiac life support (ACLS):

-• Arterial atherectomy: This procedure is a minimally invasive technique to remove plaque from arteries.
+• Arterial atherectomy — This minimally invasive procedure removes plaque from arteries.

-• Cardiac catheterization: This involves inserting a catheter into an artery and threading it through the blood vessels to the heart.
+• Cardiac catheterization — During this diagnostic procedure, a catheter is inserted into an artery and threaded through the blood vessels to the heart.
 Doctors can then visualize the chambers of the heart for diagnostic or therapeutic purposes.

-• Coronary stenting/balloon angioplasty: In this procedure, a catheter with a small balloon at the tip is inserted near the blocked or narrowed area of the coronary artery.
-When the balloon is inflated, the plaque is pressed against the artery walls and blood flow increases to the heart.
-In most cases, balloon angioplasty is performed in combination with stenting.
-A stent is a small, metal mesh tube that helps keep the artery open.
+• Coronary stenting and balloon angioplasty — A catheter with a small balloon at the tip is inserted near the blocked or narrowed area of the coronary artery.
+When the balloon is inflated, the plaque is pressed against the artery walls, increasing blood flow to the heart.

-• Coronary thrombectomy: This procedure involves the removal of a thrombus (blood clot) from the coronary arteries.
+• Coronary thrombectomy — This procedure involves the removal of a thrombus, or blood clot, from the coronary arteries.

-• Drug-eluting stents (DES): Drug-eluting stents contain a medication that is actively released at the stent implantation site.
-They have a thin surface of medication to reduce the risk of restenosis (reoccurring of a narrowed blood vessel).
+• Drug-eluting stents (DES) — These stents contain medication that is actively released at the stent implantation site to reduce the risk of restenosis, or re-narrowing of the artery.

-• Lead replacement: ICDs and pacemakers have leads that attach to the heart.
-Through the lead, the devices can send electric impulses to the heart to regulate the heart rhythm.
+• Lead replacement — ICDs and pacemakers have leads that attach to the heart.
+Through the lead, the devices send electric impulses to the heart to regulate its rhythm.
 A lead may need to be replaced for a variety of reasons.

 Interventional cardiology

-• Easy accessibility of the artery in most patients
+• Easy accessibility of the artery in most individuals

-• Easy control of bleeding, even in patients who take blood thinners
+• Easy control of bleeding, even in individuals who take blood thinners

-• Increased comfort because patients are capable of sitting up and walking immediately following the procedure
+• Increased comfort because individuals are capable of sitting up and walking immediately following the procedure

-The emergency medicine team at our hospital is prepared 24/7 to treat patients with heart attack symptoms.
+The emergency medicine team at our hospital is prepared 24/7 to treat your heart attack symptoms.

-In fact, we have been an Accredited Chest Pain Center with Primary PCI and Resuscitation by the American College of Cardiology since 2010.
-This means we are uniquely qualified to treat patients experiencing heart attacks.
+In fact, we have been an Accredited Chest Pain Center with Primary Percutaneous Coronary Intervention (PCI) and Resuscitation by the American College of Cardiology since 2010.
+This means we are uniquely qualified to treat you if you are experiencing a heart attack.

 Signs of a heart attack